Cannabis and Pregnancy: The Famous Jamaica Study

-The The Neonatal Behavioral Assessment Scale (NBAS) is a popular neurobehavioral tool developed by Dr. T. Berry Brazelton and his colleagues.
+The The Neonatal Behavioral Assessment Scale (NBAS) is a popular neurobehavioral tool Dr. T. Berry Brazelton and his colleagues developed.
 It describes the newborn’s response to the extra uterine environment and examines the emerging parent to child relationship.
 The scale comprises 28 behavioral items, each scored on a 9-point scale.
 It also includes an assessment of the infant’s neurological status on 20 items, each scored on a 4-point scale.

 What Does The Jamaica Study Tell Us About Cannabis and Pregnancy?

 This study allows us to extrapolate certain key conclusions: “The absence of any differences between the exposed and non-exposed groups in the early neonatal period suggests that the better scores of exposed neonates at 1 month are traceable to the cultural positioning and social and economic characteristics of mothers using marijuana that select for the use of marijuana but also promote neonatal development.”